 Deja Vieux brings the city its first food truck park.

-New Orleans gets its first permanent food truck park.
-Deja Vieux Food Park brings a new hub of local street food to the Lower Garden District.
+Deja Vieux Food Park brings a new hub of local street food and the city’s first permanent food truck park to the Lower Garden District.

 Co-owner Ross Baudy says he was inspired to bring the concept to New Orleans after seeing a food truck lot in Austin, Texas.